GNOME/gsettings-desktop-schemas/win32/README.txt

 -A working installation of PERL, which could either be built from the sources or obtained from distributions such as Strawberry PERL or ActiveState PERL.
-This is needed if the GLib used is 2.52.x or earlier.
+This is needed if the GLib used is 2.52.x or earlier, or if planning to process the translations in po\.

 -A working installation of Python 2.7.x+ or 3.x, which could be built from the sources or obtained from the installers from http://www.python.org.